The Grange 11 The Marsh

 C19 coursed rubble.
 2 storey and attics.
 Salte roof.
 5 gabled dormers with roof finials.
 First floor 1 sash: 1 2-light sash with heavy mullion: 3 sashes; ground floor 2 left-hand bay windows flanking arched doorway.
 2 right-hand modern casements.

-Our earliest record is in 1910 when William Wiggins was the owner (DBV1/25).
-From then and for at least the next 10 years, Edward Hamlin Gardner, a farmer, was recorded as living at the Grange with his family (1911 census and Kelly's Directories).
+Our next records are in the Electoral Rolls of both 1893 & 1894 when William Wiggins of Oxfordshire was registered as the owner of The Moor House and also in the Ratings of 1910 (DBV1/25).
+After that and for at least the next 10 years, Edward Hamlin Gardner, a farmer, was recorded as living at the Grange with his family (1911 census and Kelly's Directories).
+In fact the 1911 Census is the first time we see the name' The Grange'.
 From 1921 to at least 1924, George Samuel Potter, a poultry farmer, was there (electoral rolls & Kelly's Directory).

 The next mention is in 1927 when property in Carlton was valued under the Rating and Valuation Act 1925 (DV1/218).
 Every piece of land and building in the country had to be valued to determine the rates to be paid upon it.
 The owner was now Mrs Battams and the Occupier F.L.Underwood.
 The interior was described as follows: dining room, drawing room, study, kitchen, scullery & larder.
 Upstairs were 4 bedrooms and bathroom.
 The 2nd floor listed 3 attics.
 2 good bays and very large garden were also noted.
 The overall description was "Ugly unattractive place".
 The Valuer noted "V.old 5 pointed dormers".
 Outside was listed: a garage (no car), store, stall, loft over whole - collectively described by the Valuer as "Big Range, no light & less ugly".